erha19/eslint-plugin-weex/docs/rules/vue/valid-style-flex.md

-# weex does not support all properties in the flex layout (weex/vue/valid-style-flex)
+# disallow use all properties with flex layout (weex/vue/valid-style-flex)

 - :gear: This rule is included in all of `"plugin:weex/vue/essential"`, `"plugin:weex/vue/strongly-recommended"` and `"plugin:weex/vue/recommended"`.